Aguas Calientes (near Machu Picchu), Peru

 We spent a couple of hours walking along the railway tracks into Aguas Calientes.
 All along the way we got tantalising glimpses of Machu Picchu.

-All rested from our overnight in Aguas Calientes, we rose early the next day to see the sunrise from Machu Picchu (2,430 metres).
+Next day, all rested from our overnight in Aguas Calientes, we rose early to see the sunrise from Machu Picchu (2,430 metres).
 That means a 4:30 am start, climbing up huge steps in a hurry and in the dark.
 Looking back, we should have paid the US$12 for the mini bus!
 For some reason we decided to stick with the tour group, some of whom were, to put it simply, just cheap!

 There we were…Machu Picchu in all its mind blowing glory.
 The only word that I could use at the time was WOW!
 Machu Picchu is a 15th-century Inca citadel situated on a mountain ridge.
 It is thought that Machu Picchu was built around 1450 as an estate for the Inca emperor Parchacuti (1438–1472).
 The estate was abandoned in the Spanish Conquest in the mid-1500s.

 We spent hours and hours at Machu Picchu.
 You can feel the intensity of the site.
 It is truly awe inspiring despite overcrowding.
 And I would have been happier if peoples’ mobile phones had not worked so well….
 I lost count of the number of people asking loudly into their mobiles ‘Guess where I am?’…..
 The next day we boarded the train from Aguas Calientes to Ollantaytambo and back to Cusco by bus.